smathot/biased_memory_toolbox/readme.md

 Now let's fit a slightly more complex model that also includes a bias parameter.
 To do so, we first calculate the response 'bias', which is similar to the response error except that it is recoded such that positive values reflect a response error towards the prototype of the category that the memorandum belongs to.
 For example, if the participant saw a slightly aqua-ish shade of green but reproduced a pure green, then this would correspond to a positive response bias for that response.

 To calculate the response bias we need to specify a `dict` with category boundaries and prototypes when calling `response_bias()`.
-A sensible default (`DEFAULT_CATEGORIES`), based on ratings of human participants, is provided with the toolbox.
+A sensible default (`DEFAULT_CATEGORIES`), based on ratings of human participants from [Zhou, Mathôt, & Lorist, 2021b](http://dx.doi.org/10.1101/2021.11.23.469689), is provided with the toolbox.
+Another set of ratings, from [Zhou, Mathôt, & Lorist, 2021a](https://osf.io/puq4v/), is provided as `CORTEX_CATEGORIES`.